ZihongHe/CNN-based-Person-Detection/README.md

-Video-Given-Person-Detection based on algorithm similar to Region CNN
+Video-Specific-Person-Detection based on algorithm similar to Region CNN

 1, how to run

-change the image_load in cofiguration to the fold path that includes the given person imgs you would like to train(the more the better)
+change the image_load in cofiguration to the fold path that includes the specific person imgs you would like to train(the more the better)

 change the video_load in cofiguration to be the video path that you would like to detect.